Wix vs Weebly vs Squarespace

 Weebly.
 Weebly also allows building and managing quality online stores.
-The system has a powerful and flexible eCommerce engine, which offers multiple niche-specific features and tools that can effectively boost web store performance.
+What’s more, it has got a strong eCommerce focus, being acquired by Square.
+This had a notab;e impact upon the improvement of its eCommerce functionality.
+As of today, the system has a powerful and flexible eCommerce engine, which offers multiple niche-specific features and tools that can effectively boost web store performance.
 Launching an online store with Weebly doesn’t take much time.
 The system provides an integrated shopping cart as soon as you are done with your web store creation.
 This allows selling products without the need to handle other technical nuances that take much effort and time.

 What’s more, Weebly ensures secure payment and shipping options, product management and control features, convenient search filter tool, the ability to create and manage products and their parameters, multiple settings for exclusive offers, services, digital and physical products, advanced SEO characteristics, free hosting, integrated mailouts, CSV file import/export option etc.